IcemanMick/ci_pp2_feeling-quizzy/README.md

 Whitesmoke background was used again on the footer to alert the user to the bottom of the page and its social media links.

+### Structure
+Each page structure is similar with the main purpose of the page in a large heaidng at the top and a social media footer at the base.
+The main content (menus, answers, forms) are centrally located.
+This consistency ensures a positive visitor experience as the visitor never has to go looking for something; information is always where it is expected to be.

+The symmetry of the four current categories on the home page and the four upcoming categories on the newsletter sign up page serve as "book-ends" to the website.

+### Wireframes
+Wireframes were created using the programme Balsamiq.

+### Font
+Roboto from[Google Fonts](https://fonts.google.com/specimen/Roboto) is used for the website.
+Alternative fallback font used is Sans-Serif.

+## Features

+### Social Media

+### Future Ideas

+## Testing

+Testing was conducted over seven main categories:
+1. HTML Validation
+2. CSS Validation
+3. JavaScript Validation
+4. Performance
+5. Accessibility
+6. Browsers
+7. Devices

+Each of the below four webpages were tested in the above categories:

+1. Home
+2. Quiz
+3. News and Feedback
+4. Timeout Page

+### HTML Validation
+The HTML of each webpage was passed through the [W3c HTML Validator Website](https://validator.w3.org/).

+### CSS Validation
+Each webpage was passed through the [W3C CSS Validator Website](https://jigsaw.w3.org/css-validator/) also known as "Jigsaw".

+### JavaScript

+### Performance
+The Lighthouse feature in Google Chrome Developer Tools was used to test the performance of each webpage.

+### Accessibility

+The [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the accessibility of the website.

+### Browsers
+All webpages have been tested on the following browsers:
+- Google Chrome
+- Safari
+- Internet Explorer

+### Devices
+All webpages have been tested on the following devices:
+- Lenovo Z50 laptop
+- iPad
+- OnePlus 7 mobile phone

+## Deployment

+This website was deployed using Github Pages.
+The steps for deployment on Github Pages are as follows:
+1. Select Github repository: IcemanMick/ci_pp2_feeling-quizzy.
+2. Click "Settings" option on the navigation menu.
+3. Scroll down through the settings to the "Github Pages" section and click on it.
+4. On the source section "Branch Menu", click on the drop down menu and select "Branch: Main".
+5. Once clicked, an URL to the website will appear.
+6. Please note, it may take a few minutes to load, but the link will work and bring you to "FeelingQuizzy" website.

+Please find a live link to the website above the Table of Contents title on thie README.md and additionally here:

+## Technolog Used

+- Git
+- GitHub
+- GitHub Pages
+- Gitpod
+- Balsamiq
+- HTML
+- CSS
+- JavaScript
+- Google Chrome
+- Internet Explorer
+- Safari
+- Font Awesome
+- Google Fonts
+- Snipping Tool

+## Credits

+### Content

+### Media

+## Final Thoughts